drduh/YubiKey-Guide/README.md

 gpg --recv $KEYID
 ```

-This will extend the validity of your GPG key and will allow you to use it for SSH authorization.
-Note that you do _not_ need to update the SSH public key located on remote servers.
+This will extend the validity of the GPG key and will allow you to use it for SSH authorization.
+Note that you do **not** need to update the SSH public key located on remote servers.

 ## Rotating keys